Sydney-Informatics-Hub/.github/profile/README.md

 We've:

 - Created [reusable workflows for bioinformatics](https://github.com/Sydney-Informatics-Hub/Bioinformatics) on Australia's national supercompute resources & commercial cloud, as an official node of the [Australian Biocommons](https://www.biocommons.org.au/) 🔬 🧬
+- Advised thousands of higher degree by research students on how to use statistics to best achieve their research objectives. :heavy_division_sign: :heavy_multiplication_x:
 - Built an [open-source platform for plant images in agricultural crops](https://weed-ai.sydney.edu.au/) to support robotic weed-killing using AI 🌱🤖 🧑‍🌾
 - Created text analysis tools for Digital Humanities researchers through the [Australian Text Analytics Platform](https://www.atap.edu.au/) and the [Language Data Commons of Australia](https://www.ldaca.edu.au/)
 - Developed state-of-the-art open-source visual AI models for [detecting and identifying native australian wildlife in camera trap images](https://marsupial.ai/) 📸 🦊 🐨